yun-liu/BING/README.md

 First, configure environment as described above.
 Then, build.m contains some commands to build the mex function; mexBING is the wrapper of BING algorithm; and runDataset.m use mexBING to run the dataset.

+### Citations

+If you are using the code provided here in a publication, please consider citing our paper:

+    @article{chengbing,
+      title={BING: Binarized normed gradients for objectness estimation at 300 fps}, author={Cheng, Ming-Ming and Liu, Yun and Lin, Wen-Yan and Zhang, Ziming and Rosin, Paul L and Torr, Philip HS}, journal={Computational Visual Media},
+      pages={1--18},
+      publisher={Springer}
+     }